88ngreen88/Absenteeism_Categorization_Model/README.md

 ![download](https://user-images.githubusercontent.com/115309980/224388633-92a438a7-5625-4a34-aca9-215a2a74de8c.png)

 In order to understand my data a bit better, I first want to see how chronic absenteeism has changed over time in NYC.
-Below I made a graph look at average rate of chronic absenteeism per year in nyc.
+Below I made a graph looking at average rate of chronic absenteeism per year in nyc.
 Based on the graph below, we can see that Chronic absenteeism has really increased since the onset of the pandemic!

 ![download-7](https://user-images.githubusercontent.com/115309980/224388812-5fba2ab9-c25c-45ed-beff-d5a0cde634c3.png)